 Courses from a non-credit program

 Course - must count toward an associate or higher degree at an accredited institution of higher education

 Course content - must be Appraisal, Property Tax Law or Management Instruction

-- Property Tax Law or Management: consists of assessment administration
+- Property Tax Law or Management: consists of assessment administration and property tax law